Sky Walker (song): Commercial performance

-"Sky Walker" is Miguel's second-highest-charting single as a lead artist, on the Billboard Hot 100, only behind 2012's "Adorn".
+"Sky Walker" is Miguel's third-highest-charting single as a lead artist, on the Billboard Hot 100, only behind 2010's "Sure Thing" and 2012's "Adorn".
 It is his fifth-highest-charting single as a lead artist on the Billboard Hot R&B/Hip-Hop Songs chart.

 Music video

 The accompanying music video was directed by Director X and Miguel.
 It shows Miguel in various locations such as a sauna, a basketball court, and a cockpit, as he parties inside the mansion, doing activities like surfing, "pouring out shots, stacking cups on a passed out friend's head, pretending to be a matador" and taking pictures in a bedroom.
 It also features both Miguel and Scott performing part of the song on top of a Toronto Police Services Ford Interceptor Sedan.